 Besides, according to the FBI, 721,885 vehicles were stolen in 2019, accounting for almost $6.4 billion in losses to motor vehicle theft.
 Integrating QR Codes on automobiles and its parts can also help authorities trace the vehicle by analyzing its engine and chassis number to track the theft.

-The traditional method of renting vehicles is erratic, requires physical documentation, and, overall, tedious.
+The traditional method of preparing a rental agreement, requires physical documentation, and, overall, is tedious.
 QR Codes for rental vehicles have solved this problem.

 Several companies such as Uber’s Lime and JUMP, ZoomCar’s PEDL, and Hellobike’s Ofo and Mobike have implemented QR Codes on their bikes to unlock, ride, and park it safely at their respective dockless stations – all with a simple scan.